SuryaChandraArukonda-Draup/Social-Group/README.md

 #Work Completed:

 1. Formulation of program architecture.
+(Thursday)
 2. done with the app configuration and URL for API requests.
+(Friday)
 3. Implemented the document schema.
+(Monday)
 4. Implemented queueing mechanisms.
+(Tuesday)
+5. Data Dump				(wenesday and Thursday)

-Currently working on: data dump.
+Currently working on: login and password.

 /Project #The main app folder